codewillclick/tbraid/design-doc.md

 - arrays imply a chain of things to execute in sequence
 	- with the prior item's result passed in under '$result' in the table object
 - all methods are passed in a table object that is a stack of dicts
+- there are some literal aliases, for example...
+	- '@key1,key2,...' -> {$wait:[key1,key2,...]}
+- otherwise, leftover literals are returned and set to 'value' as-is

 tablestack:
 - behaves like a dict, but is more like a stack of dicts